Hilliard Mills: Former structures

-John Allen's Sawmill: Constructed in the 1670s, nothing remains of those original buildings.
+John Allyn's Sawmill: Constructed in the 1670s, nothing remains of those original buildings.

 Carding Mill: Constructed around 1780 by Aaron Buckland, the original carding mill was approximately 18' x 30'.
-In 1833 a fire destroyed the building, which was rebuilt along with an addition to the north in 1833-4.
+In 1833 a fire destroyed the building, which was rebuilt along with an addition to the north in 1833/1834.
 The ruins of the carding mill were beyond repair and removed for safety in late 2015.
 One of the original 1700s beams was saved for future display.

 Boiler House: Originally the boiler house for the mill was constructed in the mid-1800s and was removed in 1995.
 Some of the boiler house wall is still visible in Building #4.

 Building #7: This building was constructed in two major steps.
 A smaller one-story addition was added around 1880 and subsequently two more stories were added in 1907.
 The building was heavily damaged in the flood of 1909.
 This building was demolished in 2009 for safety reasons, but the beams, bricks and flooring were recycled.
 The flooring from the third floor can be seen at the loom exhibit at the Manchester Historical Society on Pine Street.

 Building #8: This building originally stand alone next to the Bigelow Brook.
 Built in 1892 of brick and heavy timbers, the building suffered damage both in the 1909 flood and improper modifications in the 1970s.
 This building was demolished in 2009.

 Building #9: This barn like building was built around 1900 and was demolished around 1997.

 Wool Barn: The wool barn once stood where Building #1 is today and was demolished in 1925.

 Chimney: The great square Hilliard Mills chimney once stood at an impressive 107 feet tall.
 The upper 60 feet were removed in 1995, and the ruins were cleared in 2008.

 Hilliard's Pond and Dam: A large concrete dam was created south of West Middle Turnpike.
 A large riveted pipe over 1000' in length lead from the dam to Building #6 to power the turbine.
-The dam was intentionally breached in 1978, but the ruins are still visible to the rear of the Bigelow Brook Estates Condominiums.
+The dam was intentionally breached in 1978 and was located to the rear of the Bigelow Brook Estates Condominiums.

 Water Tower: Constructed in 1925 by Chicago Steel, the 50,000 gallon tank used to feed the sprinkler system at the site.
 This tower was scrapped and removed in 1995.

 Horizontal Turbine, Penstock and Mill Raceway: The penstock started from Hilliard's Pond and led all the way under Building #6 to a horizontal turbine.
 The turbine is still in place at the site and was uncovered in September 2016, with plans for a historical display/point of interest to be constructed at that location.
 The raceway has been largely filled in between the turbine and Building #1.